 - Investigator: In research subject to FDA regulations, an individual who actually conducts a clinical investigation, i.e., under whose immediate direction the test article is administered or dispensed to, or used involving a subject, or, in the event of an investigation conducted by a team of individuals, is the responsible leader of that team.

 - IU-affiliated research personnel: research personnel who are Indiana University faculty, staff, and students or employees and staff of IU affiliate institutions that have contracted with the IU IRBs for review and oversight of human subjects research.
-IU affiliate institutions include Goodman Campbell Brain & Spine, Eskenazi Health, Indiana State Department of Health, IU Health, Purdue Pharmacy Practice, Regenstrief Institute, Rehabilitation Hospital of Indiana, Roudebush VAMC, and Sigma Theta Tau International.
+IU affiliate institutions include Eskenazi Health, IU Health, Purdue Pharmacy Practice (when research is occurring at IU or an IU-affiliated health care system), Regenstrief Institute, Rehabilitation Hospital of Indiana, and Roudebush VAMC.

 - Key Personnel: research personnel, other than the PI, who are responsible for the conduct and/or reporting of research.
 Such individuals may include, among others: